How to practice storytelling and organizing with the whole congregation.

 THE TIME HAS COME

 You’re getting so close to your friend releasing!
 Well done for making it this far as a team.
-We gave you a preview of this important event months ago in the “Money” module.
-Now it’s time to plan your Welcome Home Event with the rest of the congregation
+We gave you a preview of this important event months ago in the Boundaries & Money module.
+Now it’s time to plan your Welcome Home Event with the rest of the congregation.

 This is where the connection between the “hand” of your small team and the larger “body” of your congregation gets strengthened.
-Where the initial grip of friendship, like a handshake, is now pulled into a much larger and stronger embrace.
+Where the initial grip of friendship, like a handshake, gets pulled into a larger and stronger embrace.

 You have learned so much—about your incarcerated friend, about mass incarceration, about relationships across external and internal barriers, and about our faith.